 How to take frighteningly good Halloween photos of your pets

 Halloween is the perfect holiday to take fun pictures of your pet, whether you’re for or against pet costumes.
-(Our survey says those in favor of costumes win — barely.)
 But just because pets are naturally photogenic doesn’t mean they’re always cooperative in front of a lens.
 In fact, they’re often more interested in playing with the camera than posing for it.

 No one knows this better than Best Friends photographer Sarah Kichas, who takes professional photos of pets every day.
 During one of her recent photo shoots, kittens dressed as super heroes pounced on each other, chased tails, tried to tear down the set and attacked the camera strap.
 But with a lot of patience and a little help from a pink feather on a string, she got the job done.
 Go behind the scenes at the photoshoot.

 You don’t have to be a professional photographer to take great Halloween photos of your pet — in costume or not.
 But it sure helps to get advice from one.
 Here are our tips on how to take awesome photos of your pet at Halloween, or any time of the year.

 If your pets aren’t used to wearing a costume, try getting them accustomed to it for a few hours before trying to take photos.
 Give them time to get comfortable in it, so they will be more at ease when you get your camera out.
 “Most important of all, be patient,” says Sarah.
 “Animals don't work on your schedule.
 You'll get a good picture of them when they want you to.”

 If it’s your pet’s first time wearing a costume, keep it simple.
 You can make a Halloween-themed collar with colorful fabric and a bit of Velcro.